notsojug/jug-material/eclipse/slides/slides.md

 - Find yourself writing the TODOs in a particular way?
 Save it as a template!
 - All your classes have a special method you always write?
 Another template!
 - All your logs have the method name as first part?
 Template!!!

 --

+The `test` creation you've seen before is a template!
+Eclipse ships with a load of them, for `for` creation, `syso` for printing to standard output, `syserr` for standard error, and much more...

+--